En saga: Discography

+The English conductor Eugene Goossens and the New Symphony Orchestra of London made the world premiere studio recording of En saga in May 1930; this first appeared on the Victrola label in 1935.
+Since then, the piece has become one of Sibelius's most commonly recorded tone poems, although it trails more famous compositions such as The Swan of Tuonela and Finlandia.
+In terms of superlatives, two conductors have made three recordings each: Eugene Ormandy (1955, 1963, and 1975; each with the Philadelphia Orchestra) and Sir Colin Davis (1980, 1994, 2003; each with a different orchestra).

-En saga is one of Sibelius's more commonly recorded tone poems, although it trails more famous compositions such as The Swan of Tuonela and Finlandia.
-The first recording was made in 1938 with Sir Thomas Beecham conducting the London Symphony Orchestra.
-To date, the only recording of the original 1892 version (22:23) is by Osmo Vänskä and the Lahti Symphony Orchestra under the BIS label (BIS-CD-800); it was recorded in May 1995 and appears on the album with the original 1915 version of the Fifth Symphony.
-The album premiered to considerable acclaim.
-Gramophone's James McCarthy characterized the record as perspective-changing, noting that the original versions of the pieces provided "fascinating material for comparison" and allowed "a glimpse of two familiar masterpieces in the making".
-Kurt Moses, writing in the American Record Guide, similarly commended the record for providing "rare insight into a composer's creative process", but cautioned that "while Sibelius enthusiasts will love it [,] ... this is not a 'must buy' for everyone ... [and] is not a substitute for ... the final versions of these works".
+In May 1995, Osmo Vänskä and the Lahti Symphony Orchestra—with special permission from Sibelius's estate—made the world premiere recording of the original 1892 version of the tone poem, which appeared on the same album as their recording of the original 1915 version of the Fifth Symphony.
+This album premiered to considerable acclaim.
+Gramophone's James McCarthy, for example, characterized it as perspective-changing, noting that the original versions of the pieces provided "fascinating material for comparison" and allowed "a glimpse of two familiar masterpieces in the making".
+Kurt Moses, writing in the American Record Guide, similarly commended the album for providing "rare insight into a composer's creative process", but cautioned that "while Sibelius enthusiasts will love it ... this is not a 'must buy' for everyone ... [and] is not a substitute for ... the final versions of these works".

+The sortable table below contains these and other commercially available recordings of En saga: